-Brushing off the vituperative stranger and trying to ignore the increasingly contentious state of international, Ms. Rodriguez walked a few blocks to her favorite local cafe for a hot chocolate, but it had closed down.
+Brushing off the vituperative stranger and trying to ignore the increasingly contentious state of international affairs, Ms. Rodriguez walked a few blocks to her favorite local cafe for a hot chocolate, but it had closed down.
 “Commercial rent increases really do make it difficult for mom and pop stores to stick around,” she thought to herself before remembering the weather.
 There was an Au Ban Pan several blocks away so she headed there instead.

 "One soy hot chocolate, please", said a smiling Jessica to a 35-year-old barista who rang her up but otherwise refused to acknowledge her existence.
 Undeterred, Jessica swiped her card and flashed the barista a kind smile.
 "Yo, you need to insert the chip," said the barista curtly in response.
 "Oh, of course," Jessica responded as she inserted the stupid chip.
 After she paid she gave the barista a $2 tip.
 "He needs it more than me," she thought to herself and then waited 15 minutes for her drink to arrive.

 As she walked back into the pleasant outdoor breeze, Jessica sipped her hot chocolate and realized it was not made with soy after all.
 She briefly considered asking for a new cup, but thought better of it because diarrhea can be nice sometimes and she really didn't want to have another rude interaction with that barista.
 The hot chocolate was delicious though.